 Other keystone carvings bring the tale back to the somewhat complex relationship between London, Skysail, and A-No. 1.
 In 1892, 1894, and 1905, respectively, each of these individuals seems to have carved their monikers into a wall off the sheds along Red Bluff’s Southern Pacific Line.
 Prolific hobo graffiti writer Tex-KT (Tex King of Tramps) carved his name there too, probably much later, making it a veritable wall of hobo graffiti superstars.
 One of London’s road-kid names appears as well: “Frisco Kid” was a moniker he used in the summer of 1892 when he was taking baby steps in freight hopping.
 There is no way to attribute this mark to him definitively.
 But the other writing on the wall does settle one minor discrepancy associated with London’s work.
 While recounting his pursuit of Skysail in The Road, London confused the dates, writing that Skysail carved his initials on 9-15-94.
 But London transcribed that as being October 15, 1894 instead of September of that year.
 Richard Etulain notes that this is a mistake on London’s part, but he doesn’t tell us how he knows this.
 One piece of evidence in favor of that interpretation comes from the walls themselves.

 In October 1894, a crew of hobo notables passed through Red Bluff, leaving their names together on the wall.
 One of them was Skysail, who appears along with carver Den.
 Brook.
-(Den. is for Denver; I am unsure why a period appears after Brook), Midgit Kid (whose name appears in Fig. 8 as Miget Kid), Scoty Sho. (meaning unknown), Colo.
+(Den. is for Denver; I am unsure why a period appears after Brook), Midgit Kid (whose name appears in the image above as Miget Kid), Scoty Sho. (meaning unknown), Colo.
 Slim (for Colorado Slim), Det.
 Kid (for Detroit Kid) and Sailor YT (YT is occasionally used in hobo writing but I have been unable to determine the meaning).
 This carving indicates that the crew was southbound by the depiction of a large letter S, along with the date 10/16/94.
 This date makes it impossible for Skysail to be in Canada pursued by Jack London just one day earlier, and lends credibility to the interpretation that London’s Canadian pursuit of Skysail took place in September.
 It’s a small example of the way that graffiti can both complicate temporalities and settle them through an altogether different kind of evidence, constructed by hobos themselves.